 Salted Roasted Soybeans recipe using fresh soybeans.
-This baked recipe is so easy to make!
-These are perfect for healthy snacking!
+This healthy baked snack recipe is so easy to make!

 A few years ago I learned how easy it is to grow soybeans in your garden.
 They tend to be one of those plants where you plant a seed, don’t do much else and suddenly you have beans galore to pick.